- Going from a 3-star rating to a 5-star rating gets a business 25% more clicks from Google Local Pack

 It’s also been demonstrated that Online Reviews/Ratings can have a positive impact on ranking within search results.

-Two recent studies by Moz and The Local SEO Guide show the variety of ranking factors that influence local search rankings.
+Two studies by Moz (2017) and Local SEO Guide (2016) show the variety of ranking factors that influence local search rankings.
 Both of these studies show that online reviews influence where a business appears in Google’s Local 3-Pack results and in localized organic search results.

 As more consumers read and write online reviews, we believe that positive reviews will help continue to improve your rankings.
 (Note: Google is improving its ability to detect review spam/fake reviews.)

 But the impact of your online reputation goes far beyond just the power to influence search engine rankings.
 The greatest power of online reviews is their ability to influence the buying choices searchers make when looking through search results and selecting a business to contact.

 Measuring the Impact of Reviews on Search Click-Through Rates